Eddie August Schneider: Spanish Civil War

 In 1936, Eddie left for Spain to fly in the Yankee Squadron for the Spanish Loyalists in the Spanish Civil War with Frederic Ives Lord, Bertrand Blanchard Acosta, and Gordon Berry.
 They were recruited by a lawyer in New York City.
-Time magazine wrote on December 21, 1936:

-Hilariously celebrating in the ship's bar of the Normandie with their first advance pay checks from Spain's Radical Government, six able U.S. aviators were en route last week for Madrid to join Bert Acosta, pilot of Admiral Byrd's transatlantic flight, in doing battle against Generalissimo Francisco Franco's White planes.
+Time magazine wrote on December 21, 1936: "Hilariously celebrating in the ship's bar of the Normandie with their first advance pay checks from Spain's Radical Government, six able U.S. aviators were en route last week for Madrid to join Bert Acosta, pilot of Admiral Byrd's transatlantic flight, in doing battle against Generalissimo Francisco Franco's White planes."

-He was living at 50 Jones Street in Jersey City at the time he was recruited.
 He was promised he would be paid $1,500 ($ today) each month and given a bonus of $1,000 ($ today) for every rebel plane he shot down.

 Another American flyer, Hilaire du Berrier, was already is Spain by time they arrived.
 Frederic Ives Lord became their squadron commander, and he tried to convince the Loyalist authorities that the planes they were given were too dilapidated to fly.
 When the commandant insisted that the planes were safe, Lord took him up for a test flight, and at two thousand feet up one of the four wings broke off.
 The commandant motioned Lord to climb higher so they could escape by using their parachutes.
 Lord wanted to try to land with the remaining lower wings intact.
 He landed the plane safely but he was arrested and was going to be shot.
 The airplane mechanics intervened and explained that his loss of the wing was accidental, not intentional.
 Things became so difficult and dangerous for the Americans that each time one of them landed they pulled out their pistols in case someone was coming to arrest them.
 They went to Valencia, Spain to complain to the air ministry, but the ministry was only interested in reading to the flyers the reports on Bertrand Blanchard Acosta and his heavy drinking.
 Berry, Lord, Acosta and Schneider decided it was time to demobilize and return to the United States.
 Acosta, Schneider and Lord planned to escape from Bilbao to Biarritz, France, by motorboat after they had been refused a promised Christmas leave.
 Their plan was discovered and the pilot of their boat was arrested and executed.
 The pilots were then jailed for 18 hours.